-A group of 55 healthy women aged 18 - 40 years without a history of pelvic pain or other symptoms that might indicate endometriosis, or any other chronic pain syndrome served as a reference group.
+A group of 55 healthy women aged 18-40 years without a history of pelvic pain or other symptoms that might indicate endometriosis, or any other chronic pain syndrome served as a reference group.
 The women in the reference group were recruited through local advertisements at the hospitals and the university affiliated to the clinics.
 None of these women used any medication that could have any known effect on pain thresholds, but some of them used hormonal contraceptives.
-In an attempt to minimize the influence of menstrual cycle variability on the pain thresholds, the experimental sessions were conducted between days 1-7 of the cycle in women who were not using hormonal contraceptives ^{16,17}.
+In an attempt to minimize the influence of menstrual cycle variability on the pain thresholds, the experimental sessions were conducted between days 1 and 7 of the cycle in women who were not using hormonal contraceptives. ^{16,17}

 Data concerning demographics and medical and surgical history, including current medication, were collected at inclusion in the study.
-Pain thresholds for cold, heat and pressure were measured within four weeks prior to the planned surgery.
-The participants were asked to refrain from analgesics before the pain threshold measurements on the day of assessment.
+Pain thresholds for cold, heat and pressure were measured within 4 weeks prior to the planned surgery.
+The participants were asked to refrain from using analgesics before the pain threshold measurements on the day of assessment.

-At the visit for the pain threshold measurements, all participants completed three questionnaires; two assessing QoL and one assessing symptoms of depression and anxiety.
-The perceived QoL was measured with two generic and widely used questionnaires, the Short Form-36 (SF-36) 18 and the EuroQoL-5 Dimension Questionnaire 19.
-The Hospital Anxiety and Depression Scale (HADS) 20 was used to detect self-rated symptoms of anxiety and depression.
+At the visit for the pain threshold measurements, all participants completed three questionnaires: two assessing QoL and one assessing symptoms of depression and anxiety.
+The perceived QoL was measured with two generic and widely used questionnaires, the Short Form Health Survey 36 (SF-36)18 and the EuroQoL-5 Dimension Questionnaire.19 The Hospital Anxiety and Depression Scale (HADS)20 was used to detect self-rated symptoms of anxiety and depression.
 Higher scores indicated better QoL or more symptoms of depression or anxiety.
-The three questionnaires have been validated in a Swedish context ^{21-23}.
+The three questionnaires have been validated in a Swedish context.21-23

 Sensitization was detected by quantitative sensory testing.
 This is a sensitive and formalized psychophysical test that quantifies the perception of pain by measuring the pain thresholds from many different body locations (in and outside painful areas).
-Thermal stimuli for heat and cold are usually combined with pressure stimuli 24.
+Thermal stimuli for heat and cold are usually combined with pressure stimuli.24

-The pain thresholds were measured on six locations on the body: a) the medial plane of the low back just below the fifth lumbar vertebra, b) the abdominal wall, seven cm lateral to the umbilicus on both sides, c) just above the symphysis pubis, five cm lateral to the midline on both sides, and d) on the dominant leg, four cm distally from the tuberositas tibiae (Figure 1).
-The sites a), b) and c) were assessed as the presumed referral areas of menstrual pain ^{16,25}, and the site d) as the non-pain referral control area.
+The pain thresholds were measured on six locations on the body: (a) the medial plane of the low back just below the fifth lumbar vertebra, (b) the abdominal wall, 7 cm lateral to the umbilicus on both sides,

+(c) just above the symphysis pubis, 5 cm lateral to the midline on both sides and (d) on the dominant leg, 4 cm distal of the tuberositas tibiae (Figure 1).
+Sites a-c were assessed as the presumed referral areas of menstrual pain, ^{16,25} and site d as the non-pain referral control area.

 Pain thresholds for heat and cold were measured using quantitative sensory testing with a Medoc TSA II NeuroSensory Analyzer (Medoc Ltd., Ramat Yishai, Israel).
-From a baseline of 32°C a computer-controlled thermode with a surface area of 3x3 cm2 was increased (maximum 50°C) or decreased (minimum 0°C) with a rate changing between 0.3°C/s and
+From a baseline of 32°C, a computer-controlled thermode with a surface area of $3\times3~\text{cm}^2$ was increased (maximum 50°C) or decreased (minimum 0°C) at a rate changing between 0.3°C/s and 4.0°C/s.

-4.0°C/s.
 On detection of the first painful stimulus, the participants mouse-clicked to stop the stimulation.
 The temperature of the thermode was registered by the computer as the threshold for heat or cold.
-The thermode then returned to the baseline temperature of 32°C. Three repeat measurements were performed on each location with an interval of 10 seconds.
-The average temperature of the three measurements of each stimuli was used in the calculations 24
+The thermode then returned to the baseline temperature of 32°C. Three repeat measurements were performed at each location with an interval of 10 seconds.
+The average temperature of the three measurements of each stimuli was used in the calculations.24